llorenc-fer/NYC-Collisions/README.md

 # NYC-Collisions
-Interactive Streamlit Dashboard that can be used to analyze motor vehicle collisions in NYC
+Welcome to our Interactive Streamlit Dashboard that can be used to analyze motor vehicle collisions in NYC